cliosight/cliosight_templates/Overview.md

 ## Automation <a name="automation"></a>
 Forms, reports and dashboards are useful for data visualization.
 However, for developing a full-fledged cloud-hosted application, automation is necessary.
 Our syntax provides a shorthand for one-click addition of automated tasks.
 Provision for adding user-defined Javascript and Python code will be available later.

-Since this is the backend of a Cliosight application, only admins will have access this section.
+Since this is the backend of a Cliosight application, only admins will have access to this section.

 ### Trigger <a name="trigger"></a>
 A trigger enables action on data.
 Since we are primarily dealing with structured data, it implies executing CRUD operations on a report.